-- 1- Congratulates His Excellency Mr. Alassane Dramane Ouattara for his election as President of the Republic of Cote d'Ivoire. - 2- Expresses thanks to His Excellency Mr. Blaise Compaoré, President of Burkina-Faso, for the crucial role he played as facilitator in the crisis of Cote d'Ivoire.
+1- Congratulates His Excellency Mr. Alassane Dramane Ouattara for his election as President of the Republic of Cote d'Ivoire.

+2- Expresses thanks to His Excellency Mr. Blaise Compaoré, President of Burkina-Faso, for the crucial role he played as facilitator in the crisis of Cote d'Ivoire.

+3- Expresses thanks the OIC for the support extended to Cote d'Ivoire during the period of the crisis, and particularly to the OIC Secretary General for his personal involvement in the settlement of the crisis.

+4- Congratulates President Alassane Dramane Ouattara on the creation of the "Commission for Dialogue, Truth and Reconciliation" and encourages him to work for restoring peace and confidence among Ivorian people.

+5- Congratulates the government of the Republic of Cote d'Ivoire for holding on 11 December 2011 peaceful, transparent and democratic legislative elections which have enabled the Ivoirian people to re-establish the National Assembly thereby reinforcing the democratic process of state institutions,

-- 3- Expresses thanks the OIC for the support extended to Cote d'Ivoire during the period of the crisis, and particularly to the OIC Secretary General for his personal involvement in the settlement of the crisis. - 4- Congratulates President Alassane Dramane Ouattara on the creation of the "Commission for Dialogue, Truth and Reconciliation" and encourages him to work for restoring peace and confidence among Ivorian people. - 5- Calls on OIC Member States and OIC affiliated financial institutions, namely the Islamic Development Bank (IDB), to provide material and financial assistance to Cote d'Ivoire to enable it to address the serious humanitarian situation it faces on the one hand, and the challenge of the reconstruction of infrastructures and the restoration of its economy, on the other. - 6- Requests the OIC Secretary General to take appropriate measures in cooperation with ECOWAS for the organization of a donors' conference for the reconstruction of Cote d'Ivoire. - 7- Requests the Secretary-General to follow up the implementation of this resolution and to report thereon to the 39th Session of the Council of Foreign Ministers.
+6- Calls on OIC Member States and OIC affiliated financial institutions, namely the Islamic Development Bank (IDB), to provide material and financial assistance to Cote d'Ivoire to enable it to address the serious humanitarian situation it faces on the one hand, and the challenge of the reconstruction of infrastructures and the restoration of its economy, on the other.

+7- Requests the OIC Secretary General to take appropriate measures in cooperation with ECOWAS for the organization of a donors' conference for the reconstruction of Cote d'Ivoire.

+8- Requests the Secretary-General to follow up the implementation of this resolution and to report thereon to the 40^{th} Session of the Council of Foreign Ministers.

-RESOLUTION NO.15/38-POL ON SUPPORT FOR THE REPUBLIC OF GUINEA
+RESOLUTION NO.13/39-POL ON SUPPORT FOR THE REPUBLIC OF GUINEA

-The Thirty-eight Session of the Council of Foreign Ministers (Session of Peace, Cooperation and Development), held in Astana, Republic of Kazakhstan, from 26-28 Rajab 1432 H (28-30 June 2011),
+The Thirty-ninth Session of the Council of Foreign Ministers (Session of Solidarity for Sustainable Development), held in Djibouti, Republic of Djibouti from 1-3 Muharram1434H (15-17 November 2012),